eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

    * Real copy- and move operations could have some unwanted side effects.
 Lets assume one would like to copy/move a shared memory located vector into a local cache.
-If the allocator would change the container has to allocate another chunk inside the shared memory for the data copy.
+If the allocator would change, the container has to allocate another chunk inside the shared memory for the data copy.
 This would use up a lot of shared memory for local copies but the purpose of the shared memory is to store data for zero copy communication.